Vyral/kenneth-kelly/_posts/2019-03-07-pre-approval-vs--pre-qualification.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/preapproval-prequalification-email.jpg
-youtube_code: b5SoeDbzPzI
+youtube_code: zQgy-dTpc08
 ---

 {% include youtube.html %}

 Today we’re going to talk about the difference between being pre-qualified and being pre-approved.
 I get this question a lot, so I figured I’d answer it for you.

-**A pre-qualification means that a lender has pulled your credit, examined your documents, and submitted an automated online approval with Fannie Mae or Freddie Mac.&nbsp;**
+**A pre-qualification means that a lender has pulled your credit, examined your documents, and submitted an automated online approval with Fannie Mae or Freddie Mac. **

 **A pre-approval contains all of the above, plus we submit the file to an underwriter.** The underwriter looks at everything, asks for clarification, and makes a decision on whether you can afford a home or not.
 Once you’re pre-approved, you know exactly what you can afford.

 {% include pullquote.html %}

-If you’re a buyer in the market and out there making offers, **a pre-approval shows sellers and their Realtors that your approval is firm and that you actually can afford the home.** It’s a really important thing, especially in today's market where multiple offers are common.&nbsp;
+If you’re a buyer in the market and out there making offers, **a pre-approval shows sellers and their Realtors that your approval is firm and that you actually can afford the home.** It’s a really important thing, especially in today's market where multiple offers are common.

 A pre-approval might take a few days longer, but it can save you a lot of trouble.
 If you have any questions for me or need more information, don’t forget that it doesn’t cost a penny to talk.
 I’d love to hear from you.
 Just give me a call or send me an email today.